haka-security/haka/doc/user/tool_suite_hakapcap.rst

 .. option:: --luadebug

-    Start `hakapcap` and automatically attach the Lua debugger.
+    Start hakapcap and automatically attach the Haka debugger.

 .. option:: pcapfile

     A pcap file containing the packets to filter.

-.. option:: luafile
+.. option:: hakafile

-    A lua script containing the filtering rules to apply to the pcap file.
+    A Haka policy file.